kunwithgithub/Operating_System_Sychronization/REPORT.md

 For phase 2, we basically create a new TPS struct with its own private memory
 page and writes data into it from the thread that we need to clone using
 `memcpy()`.
+For phase 3, we added a page struct to contain the page address so that multiple
+TPSs can point to the same page structure.
-For phase 3, we create `currentThread` TPS for the calling thread, and
+We create `currentThread` TPS for the calling thread, and `willBeCloned` TPS
-`willBeCloned` TPS which stores the TPS calling thread wants to clone.
+which stores the TPS calling thread wants to clone.
 Then we just clone `willBeCloned`'s private memeory page into current thread's
 page.
 Also, we increment the reference counter since calling thread is sharing
 a page with willBeCloned.
-Lastly, we enqueue the current TPS into queue.
+Lastly, we enqueue the current TPS into `TPSs` queue.
-This function returns -1 when the TPS we need to clone does not
+This function returns -1 when the TPS we need to clone does not exist or current
-exist or current thread already has a TPS, etc.
+thread already has a TPS, etc.

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 ## Critical Sections ##